ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 A secret in source code is not only developer negligence.
 It may indicate that secret management is painful, unclear, or badly integrated into the delivery workflow.

-Recurring vulnerabilities are not random.
+Recurring vulnerabilities are not random; they are feedback.

-They are feedback.

 The question is whether leadership treats that feedback as a ticket queue or as evidence that the engineering system needs to change.

 ## The Real Failure Is Not Detection

 Most organizations are not blind.

-They have scanners.
-They have pentests.
-They have code reviews.
-They have security champions.
-They have ticketing systems.
-They have dashboards.
+They have scanners, pentests, code reviews, security champions, ticketing systems, and dashboards.

-The problem is not that vulnerabilities are impossible to find, the problem is that many vulnerabilities are still cheap to create and expensive to remove.
+The problem is not that vulnerabilities are impossible to find.
+The problem is that many vulnerabilities are still cheap to create and expensive to remove.

 That asymmetry is what keeps the wheel spinning.